zddang/USFS_Hessian/README.md

 If you use this code, please cite:

-> *Dang, Z., Moslemi, A.*, et al. “Unsupervised Feature Selection Using Orthogonally Constrained Matrix Factorization with Hessian Regularization and Non‑Convex Sparsity.” *Canadian AI Conference*, 2025.
+> *Dang, Z., Jazayeri, A., Arino, R., Briskina, A., & Moslemi, A.* (2025). **Unsupervised Feature Selection Using Orthogonally Constrained Matrix Factorization with Hessian Regularization and Non-Convex Sparsity**. *Proceedings of the Canadian Conference on Artificial Intelligence*.
+Retrieved from https://caiac.pubpub.org/pub/et3rmuvx
 ---

 ## License